iszczesniak/cpp/memory/index.md

 # Constructor elision

-The modern call convention opened the door to more efficient passing of function parameters and return values (and also of exception-handler parameters that we do not discuss here) in C++11.
+The modern call convention opened the door to efficient passing of function parameters and return values (and also of exception-handler parameters that we do not discuss here) in C++11.
 What used to be know as the return value optimization (RVO) before C++11, became the **constructor elision** in C++11.
-Constructor elision is also known as the *copy elision*.
-I prefer the name of constructor elision, because it can elide not only the copy constructor, but also the move constructor.
+Constructor elision is also known as the *copy elision*, but I prefer the former, because it can elide not only the copy constructor, but also the move constructor.
+It applies to no other constructors, and to no assignment operators.

 C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary expression (an expression that creates a temporary), because the value of the temporary is created in the destination.
-This is called **constructor elision** (also known as the *copy elision*), and applies to no other constructors.
-The move constructor is part of the move semantics.

 This example demonstrates the copy elision in the initialization of: